September 14, 2018

 - Partnership: the City partners with an external organization

 We are committed to integrity, due diligence and transparency during the Guelph Transit business service review.
 As a responsible and objective service provider, the City has no pre-conceived service delivery solutions.
-The City of Guelph is requesting proposals, in accordance with the Procurement Bylaw, for a third-party consultant to provide impartial, technical expertise, in support of benchmarking, service provision and performance analysis.
+The City of Guelph requested proposals, in accordance with the Procurement Bylaw, for a third-party consultant to provide impartial, technical expertise, in support of benchmarking, service provision and performance analysis.
 This will add objective third-party credibility to the review results.
-The consultant is expected to be retained by April.

 Milestones and timeline